wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Line Breaks for Array Brackets

-### Use line breaks after open and before close array brackets if an array has multiple lines
+Use line breaks after open and before close array brackets if an array has multiple lines

 ```js